ropensci/roweb/tutorials/elastic_tutorial.md

 #> password:  NULL
 #> elasticsearch details:
 #>    status:                  200
-#>    name:                    Allatou
+#>    name:                    Artie
-#>    Elasticsearch version:   1.5.2
+#>    Elasticsearch version:   1.6.0
-#>    ES version timestamp:    2015-04-27T09:21:06Z
+#>    ES version timestamp:    2015-06-09T13:36:34Z
 #>    lucene version:          4.10.4
 ```

 On package load, your base url and port are set to `http://127.0.0.1` and `9200`, respectively.
 You can of course override these settings per session or for all sessions.

 ## Get some data